 Career and Economic Outlook

-According to U.S. Bureau of Labor Statistics (BLS), the median annual salary of purchasing managers, including contract managers, was approximately $100,170 in May 2012 (www.bls.gov).
-A 2007 survey by the National Contract Management Association found that salary increased with education level and years worked in the contract management field.
-Jobs for purchasing managers are expected to increase 2% from 2012-2022, per the BLS; any increase in employment of this type in fields like healthcare is expected to be off-set by declines in fields like manufacturing.
+According to U.S. Bureau of Labor Statistics (BLS), the median annual salary of purchasing managers, including contract managers, was approximately $108,120 in May 2015 (www.bls.gov).
+Salary typically rises with education level and years worked in the contract management field.
+Jobs for purchasing managers are expected to increase 1% from 2014-2024, per the BLS; any increase in employment of this type in fields like healthcare is expected to be off-set by declines in fields like manufacturing.

 Alternate Career Options

 A financial manager coordinates and oversees the financial activities of a company or organization according to set strategies, policies or applicable regulations.
 He or she is responsible for preparing and analyzing financial reports, watching industry performance, and advising management on subjects like investing, downsizing or expansion in order to obtain greater profits.
 This job requires at least a bachelor's degree in a relevant field.
 Employers typically seek candidates with several years of related experience, such as in auditing, accounting or financial analysis.
 Financial managers may pursue voluntary professional certification to improve job prospects.
-According to the BLS, financial managers earned median pay of $109,740 in 2012; the greatest number of jobs were located in California, New York, Texas, Illinois, and New Jersey.
-The overall employment increase for financial managers is expected to be 9% from 2012-2022, per the BLS.
+According to the BLS, financial managers earned median pay of $117,990 in 2015; the greatest number of jobs were located in California, New York, Texas, Illinois, and Massachusetts.
+The overall employment increase for financial managers is expected to be 7% from 2014-2024, per the BLS.

 Marketing managers use a variety of tools and techniques to gauge the interest of consumers in a product or service - typically their company's and their company's competitors; they also figure out what kinds of consumers are likely to want to buy a particular product or service, and at what price.
 Jobs in this field require a bachelor's degree in a relevant subject and some work experience in the field, too.
-The median pay for this occupation was $119,480 in 2012, per the BLS; most marketing managers worked in California, New York, Texas, Illinois, and New Jersey that year.
-Employment is projected to increase 12% from 2012-2022, also per the BLS.
+The median pay for this occupation was $128,750 in 2015, per the BLS; most marketing managers worked in California, New York, Massachusetts, Illinois, and New Jersey that year.
+Employment is projected to increase 9% from 2014-2024, also per the BLS.